DOMINION GOVERNMENT BUILDING 1936

 G.H.
 Petit laid the cornerstone on this building and the building was officially opened in May of 1936.
 George P. Foley was the Postmaster at that time and the Mayor was William Hutt.
 N.A.
 Kearns was the architect and the contractor was R. Timms Construction Company of Welland.

 Like many federal buildings, the Thorold Post Office appears massive and impressive.
 Being part of the downtown, it has become one of Thorold's landmarks, part of the fabric of the community and a local meeting place.
-The post office is one of the few federal building built in Thorold.
+The post office is one of the few federal buildings built in Thorold.

 The building has been constructed using white, ground Queenston stone in front and red brick for the sides and rear and was finished in a manner to befit a small city Canada in the 1930's.